-Body piercing is very popular with both men and women.
+Body piercing is very popular.
 Many areas of the body are used for piercing.
-Most people who have piercings do not develop any problems.

 The ears are the most common piercing site.
 Most of the time, an earlobe piercing heals without any problems.
 Piercing other areas of the ear usually involves piercing the cartilage that gives the ear shape.
 Piercing ear cartilage creates a wound that is harder to clean, takes longer to heal, and is more likely to become infected than earlobe piercing.

-Other popular sites include the mouth and tongue, nose, eyebrow, navel, and genital area.
-Each body piercing site has its own normal healing time and its own set of potential problems.
-Home treatment can help speed healing of the wound and prevent problems.
+Other popular sites include the lips, tongue, nose, eyebrow, navel, nipples, and genital area.
+Each body piercing site has its own normal healing time and its own set of possible problems.
+Careful aftercare at home can help speed healing of the wound and prevent problems.
 At first, a body piercing site may be slightly swollen.
 A small amount of blood or fluid may drain from the site.

 Common problems that develop from body piercing include: